IPOR-Labs/ipor-abi/README.md

 # ipor-abi

-In this repository you can find ABIs and all addresses used in IPOR Protocol and other modules built in IPOR Labs Organization.
+In this repository you can find all ABIs and all addresses created and used in IPOR Protocol and other modules built in IPOR Labs Organization.